stroxler/jenkinsExampleLibrary/README.md

 ./runtests.py groovysh
 ```

+The tests are basically a hand-rolled test framework at the moment, because
+I tried using groovy's junit support and it felt like without a bunch of
+customization that I don't know how to do both the code and the output were
+less readable than the current code.

 You'll want to `pip install -r dev-requirements.txt`.
 You may
 want to use a virtualenv for this.
 I apologize for the python; at this point
 I am more familiar with python as a bash-like tool, but it would be great